No results were found...

 To kick things off, here’s a quick list of resources and special events to add to your content marketing plan.

 The next email calendar template column is for your campaign date.
-Marking out the date of each newsletter will give you a clear deadline to aim for—plus, it’ll help you establish the right sending cadence for your email marketing campaigns.
+Marking the date of each newsletter will give you a clear deadline to aim for.
+Plus, it’ll help you establish the right sending cadence for your email marketing campaigns.

 If you’re wondering how often you should be firing emails into the universe, then test it out!
 Try sending weekly and biweekly newsletters to two different groups, and then compare metrics like open rates, clicks, and unsubscribes to see which schedule performs best.